biwalsh72/Jewel/README.md

 # Jewel
- A small interpretive programming language
+ A small interpretive programming language built using Javascript.